The Case of the Howling Dog: Production

 This was the very first screen adaptation of a Perry Mason novel.
 Erle Stanley Gardner's first Perry Mason mystery The Case of the Velvet Claws was published in March 1933, just the previous year (it would go on to be adapted as the fourth entry in the Warner Bros. film series: The Case of the Velvet Claws).
 The book this movie was based on, The Case of the Howling Dog, came out in March 1934; the movie was released in September.
 It was produced by First National Pictures, which since 1929 had been Warner Bros. trade name for the distribution of its modern comedies, dramas, and crime stories, but was dissolved the same year The Case of the Howling Dog came out.

 Home media

 On October 23, 2012, Warner Home Video released the film on DVD in Region 1 via their Warner Archive Collection alongside The Case of the Curious Bride, The Case of the Lucky Legs, The Case of the Velvet Claws, The Case of the Black Cat and The Case of the Stuttering Bishop in a set entitled Perry Mason: The Original Warner Bros.
 Movies Collection.
-This is a manufacture-on-demand (MOD) release, originally available exclusively through Warner's online store and only in the US, but as of 2013 available through Amazon, Barnes & Noble, and other on-line sources.
+This is a manufacture-on-demand (MOD) release, originally available exclusively through Warner's online store and only in the United States, but as of 2013 available through Amazon, Barnes & Noble, and other on-line sources.